davisdowdle/davisdowdle.github.io/_posts/2023-10-11-mysql-connection.md

 In order to successfully establish the connection, you'll need at least the host and user associated with the MySQL database.
 Many require a password and some a port number.
 Ideally, the database will also be known to jump right into querying.

+Use the `connect` method of the `mysql.connector` object and supply the necessary arguments (host, user, password, port, database, etc.) to make the connection.
+Assigning the connection to an object is the most efficient.

-In this example, the MySQL database is publicly available.
-You should be able to connect yourself with the code below if you've followed the above instructions (including MySQL installation and configuration) correctly.
+In this example, the MySQL database known as 'Rfam' is publicly available.
+Anyone can access it, so there is no password.
+You should be able to connect yourself with the code below if you've followed the above instructions correctly.

 ![Connect]({{site.url}}/{{site.baseurl}}/assets/images/blogpic2.png)

 ## Step 3: Define and extract the SQL query.

 Now, write the SQL code you would like to pull from the database.
 Here is a sample query drawn from the database in the connection established above.
-If you'd like to get more acquainted with this database and write your own code or copy the query below, more details can be found at the following address: [Rfam Database](https://docs.rfam.org/en/latest/database.html).
+If you'd like to get more acquainted with this database and write your own code or copy the query below, more details can be found at the following address: <a href="https://docs.rfam.org/en/latest/database.html", target="_blank">Rfam Database</a>

 After defining the query, the simple `pd.read_sql()` command with the query as the first argument and the connection as the second argument will draw the output from the database.